hclarke/blog/content/fizzbuzz.md

 }
 ```

-If you're like me, this solution feels like wearing an old wool sweater; It gets the job done efficiently, but it's itchy.
-The cases are in the reverse order of the problem statement, and you're repeating the divisibility check, but it's hard to come up with a nicer solution that isn't slower.
+If you're like me, this solution feels like wearing an old wool sweater: It gets the job done efficiently, but it's itchy.
+The divisibility checks are duplicated, and storing them in variables doesn't make it any nicer.

 # Wired solution

-It gets a bit nicer with a rust `match` statement, which lets you pack both divisibility checks into a tuple, and enumerate all 4 cases without the clutter of nested `if`s or repeated checks (and the cases are in any order you want!):
+It gets a bit nicer with a rust `match` statement, which lets you pack both divisibility checks into a tuple, and enumerate all 4 cases without the clutter of nested `if`s or repeated checks.
+It should compile to more or less the same thing as the itchy solution:

+[*note: `_` matches anything*]

 ```
 fn fizz_buzz(n : usize) {
   for i in 1..n+1 {
-    match (i%3==0,i%5==0) {
+    match (i%3,i%5) {
+      (0,0) => println!("FizzBuzz"), //bonus: the pattern looks like an owl (0,_) => println!("Fizz"),
+      (_,0) => println!("Buzz"),
-      (false,false) => println!("{}", i),
+      (_,_) => println!("{}", i),
-      (true ,false) => println!("Fizz"),
-      (false,true ) => println!("Buzz"),
-      (true ,true ) => println!("FizzBuzz"),
     }
   }
 }
 ```

-Or, by noticing that you can solve the problem manually for 15 cases and loop through them, you can use rust's "or" patterns and fallthrough:
+Or, by noticing that you can solve the problem manually for 15 cases and loop through them, you can use rust's "or" patterns:

 ```
 fn fizz_buzz(n : usize) {